InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/not-invented-here.md

 ## Solutions

-*Verified resolutions and possible resolutions to the problem*

 * [Going deep into the not-invented-here syndrome](http://blog.hypeinnovation.com/the-not-invented-here-syndrome) touches on this topic, describing a prescription for overcoming the "Not Invented Here" mindset:
     * Acknowledge that the "Not Invented Here" mindset (NIH) exists
     * Assess the impact of NIH on your innovation efforts.
 For example, have you missed opportunities?